Logo

 • Managing roles, profiles, and permissions

-“Configuration is like changing settings on your smartphone; no technical skills are needed, but it changes how the system works for you.”
+“Configuration is like changing settings on your smartphone; it does not require technical skills, but it changes how the system works for you.”

 What You Can Do With Configuration: